-Additionally, the Forum also engages with key policy stakeholders outside of the Conservative and Liberal Democrat Parties.
-These have included Director Generals at the CBI, Deputy Governors at The Bank of England and the First Minister of Northern Ireland.
+Additionally, the Forum also engages with key policy stakeholders outside of the Conservative Party.
+These have included Director Generals at the CBI, Deputy Governors at The Bank of England, the Liberal Democrats and the First Minister of Northern Ireland.

 The President of the Enterprise Forum is The Lord MacLaurin of Knebworth DL.
-Vice-Presidents of the Enterprise Forum are Alistair Burt MP (Founder and former Chairman of the Enterprise Forum), David Gauke MP, Malcolm Harbour CBE MEP, Margot James MP and Mark Prisk MP.
+Vice-Presidents of the Enterprise Forum are Alistair Burt MP (Founder and former Chairman of the Enterprise Forum), David Gauke MP, Malcolm Harbour CBE, Margot James MP and Mark Prisk MP.

 The Enterprise Forum is run by an unpaid board of senior directors drawn from business and industry (see biographies opposite)

-Former directors of the Enterprise Forum that have gone on to become MPs are David Gauke MP, Stephen Barclay MP, Oliver Colvile MP and Laura Sandys MP.
+Former directors of the Enterprise Forum that have gone on to become MPs are David Gauke MP, Stephen Barclay MP, Oliver Colvile MP, Alan Mak and Laura Sandys.

-Giles Chichester MEP and Malcolm Harbour MEP are the representatives for The Enterprise Forum in The European Parliament.
+Julie Girling MEP is the representative for The Enterprise Forum in The European Parliament.
 The Enterprise Forum holds regular European Parliament update meetings in London and Brussels.

 |Lord MacLaurin of Knebworth DL President|